Aurora Public Library strives to reach more people through new strategies

 “We have challenges, you know, when it comes to socioeconomic levels.
 We have challenges when it comes to transportation.
 We have challenges, gosh, even like language.
 There’s a lot of different languages spoken,” she said.

-The biggest step in reimagining APL this year was removing fines for overdue items, Clark said.
+The biggest step in reimagining the library this year was removing fines for overdue items, Clark said.

 Beginning in January, the library stopped charging overdue fines for books, audiobooks, DVDs, Blu-rays, and youth services discovery kits.
 The library still charges late fees for laptops and wi-fi hotspots.
 Replacement fees, which are not the same as overdue fees, are still in place for lost or damaged items as well.